hugo-riggs/hugo-riggs.github.io/index.md

 title:  "Home"
 ---

-### Hello, from Hugo
+### Hello,

-This is my website, I plan to post more content from projects involving code, photography, and entertainment.
+On this website, I plan to post content from computer porgrams, photography, and entertainment.
-Feel free to poke around at the various postings, and try robo, a difficult game of survival against many foe and obstacle.

 powerd by *Jekyll*